Faculty Senate Bylaws

 4.1.1 The President of the Senate shall provide information necessary and helpful to the Senate for the proper discharge of its function, shall chair the meetings of the Senate, shall chair the Executive Committee and with its assistance coordinate the activities of the Senate, and shall represent the Senate.

 4.1.2 The Vice President of the Senate shall serve as the President in the absence of the President and shall perform such other duties as may be delegated by the President.
+If an elected or serving Vice President is unable to assume or continue in office, a second nomination and election should be conducted following the procedures used in the original nomination and election process (except for the April 15 deadline).
+This shall be accomplished as soon as possible according to the judgment of the Senate Executive Committee.

 4.1.3 The President shall be responsible for maintaining minutes of the Senate proceedings and actions of the Senate and circulating them promptly to the members of the Senate and the University Community when approved by the Senate.
 The President shall also be responsible for carrying on the necessary correspondence of the Senate; for maintaining the records and other physical property of the Senate; for circulating the agenda for meetings of the Senate to all members of the Senate and the University community; and for circulating the calendar of Senate meetings to the faculty and University community.